Why Iowa?

 Voxman Music Building

-In a world full of noise, we often try listening to something: conversations with colleagues and family, music in our headphones, videos blasting from our smartphones.
+In a world full of noise, we often try to listen—to conversations with colleagues and family, to music in our headphones, to videos blasting from our smartphones.
 We hear all these things daily, but what does it mean to truly listen?
 In what sense do devices also listen to us?
 What is the role of silence in listening?
 How has listening changed over time?
-Can political tensions be solved through “listening”?
-How is listening both an art and a science?
-This Wide Lens event brings together...
+Can political tensions be solved through listening?
+How is listening both an art and a science?This Wide Lens event brings together researchers...

 View more events